 - Western Composting Technology

-Western Composting Technology is a processing facility that processes the organic waste collected from our region's household green lid bins.
-Western Composting Technology also processes organic waste including food and garden waste from across Victoria.
+Western Composting Technology is a facility right here in Shepparton that processes the organic waste collected from our region’s household bins and turns it into compost.

 - Shepparton Resource Recovery Centre